Death of Michael Jackson: Drug use allegations

 Marc Schaffel, Jackson's former video producer, said that the singer had used propofol, alprazolam and sertraline.
 Other drugs included omeprazole, hydrocodone, paroxetine, carisoprodol, and hydromorphone.
-After his death, police found several drugs in his home, which included propofol.
-Some of these drugs had labels made out to fraudulent names, and others were unlabeled.
+After his death, police found several drugs in his home, including propofol.
+Some of the drugs had labels made out to fraudulent names, and others were unlabeled.
 A 2004 police document prepared for the 2005 People v.
-Jackson child abuse trial said that Jackson was taking up to 40 alprazolam pills a night.
+Jackson trial stated that Jackson was taking up to 40 alprazolam pills a night.
 Alprazolam was not found in his bloodstream at the time of death.
-Jackson's friend A. J. Farshchian stated that Jackson was scared of drugs.
+Jackson's friend A. J. Farshchian said that Jackson was scared of drugs.

-Eugene Aksenoff is a Tokyo-based physician who had treated Jackson and his children on a few occasions, and he expressed concern about Jackson's use of various drugs.
-He said that Jackson asked for stimulants so that he could get through some demanding performances, but Aksenoff said that he refused to prescribe them.
-He recalled that Jackson had chronic fatigue, fever, insomnia, and other symptoms, and he took a large amount of drugs.
+Eugene Aksenoff, a Tokyo-based physician who had treated Jackson and his children on several occasions, expressed concern about Jackson's use of various drugs.
+He said that Jackson asked for stimulants to help him get through demanding performances, but Aksenoff refused to prescribe them.
+He recalled that Jackson had chronic fatigue, fever, insomnia, and other symptoms, and that he took a large number of drugs.
 He suspected that one of the major factors causing these symptoms was excessive use of steroids or other skin-whitening medications.

-His sister Janet Jackson claimed that their family tried to stage an intervention in early 2007 when Michael was living in Las Vegas.
-She and some of their brothers allegedly traveled to his home but were turned away by security guards who were ordered not to let them enter.
+Jackson's sister Janet Jackson said that the family tried to stage an intervention in early 2007 when Michael was living in Las Vegas.
+She and some of their brothers allegedly traveled to his home but were turned away by security guards who had been instructed not to let them enter.
 He was also rumored to have refused phone calls from his mother.
-However, the family denied that they had tried to intervene.
+However, the family denied that they had attempted an intervention.